Risk management in the use of published statistical results for policy decisions: The implementer's decision problem

-The implementer does not know the actual reliability.
+Unfortunately, the implementer does not know the actual reliability.
 The only information immediately available to the implementer is the researcher's \emph{reported} reliability.
-Suppose the implementer suspects the coverage probability of the interval is less than $95\%$ and, consequently, the probability of a false positive is greater than $5\%.$ If the false positive probability is too high, the expected value of the interval-coverage decision rule could be negative.
+Suppose the implementer suspects the coverage probability of the reported $95\%$ confidence interval is actually less than $.95$ and, consequently, the probability of a false positive is greater than $.05.$ If the false positive probability is too large, the expected value of the decision rule could be negative.
 In that case, the implementer would not go forward with implementation at all or would reduce risk by scaling back the implementation to a smaller population.
 The next section explains why the implementer could be doubtful of the researcher's reported reliability.